 Obtain Your Education in Information Technology

 There’s seemingly no end to the types of jobs you can secure when you’re an IT expert.
 And with a Bachelor of Applied Science in Information Technology from University of Houston-Clear Lake, you’ll be prepared to take a job serving as a productive member of a technology team for a commercial, industrial, educational or governmental institution.
-Graduates of this program have stepped into roles as varied as cybersecurity specialist, computer systems manager, systems administrator, web designer, database manager, web developer and more.
+Graduates of this program have stepped into roles as varied as cybersecurity specialists, computer systems managers, systems administrators, Web designers, database managers and Web developers.

 The Importance of Trained IT Professionals

-Whether it’s health care, finance, petrochemicals, higher education, the government or something in between, your education in information technology gives you many options for your career.
-And as both the level of technology and number of people using it increases, there should always be plenty of opportunities for someone as enterprising and tech-savvy as you.Request InformationHow to ApplyVisit
+Whether it’s health care, finance, petrochemicals, higher education, government or something in between, your education in information technology gives you many options for your career.
+And as the level of technology and number of people using it increase, there will always be career opportunities for someone as enterprising and tech-savvy as you.Request InformationHow to ApplyVisit

 Get ready to calculate the course load for your education at University of Houston-Clear Lake!
 Learn more about the courses required to succeed here in the College of Science and Engineering.

 - Transfer Deadlines

 Spring 2019Final - January 22